dcoldeira/dcoldeira.github.io/content/LaTexDemo.md

 Summary: LaTex for scientific writings

-LaTex, the [document preparation system for high-quality typesetting](https://www.latex-project.org/about/) has been used for scientific writings as a standard for both, scientist writing papers and the publishers.
+LaTex, the [document preparation system for high-quality typesetting](https://www.latex-project.org/about/) has been used for scientific writings as an standard for both, scientific writing papers and publishers.

 Writing/coding in LaTex is very simple, it uses plain text and 'markup' tagging conventions which allows you to define the structure of the paper like so: